ChriAsc/ycsb_NGDB/README.md

 In this repository, we focus on benchmarking three prominent NoSQL databases:
 - [Redis](https://redis.io): an in-memory data store used for caching and high-speed data access;
 - [MongoDB](https://www.mongodb.com): a powerful document-oriented database known for its flexibility and scalability;
-- [Cassandra](https://cassandra.apache.org/_/index.html): a distributed, highly available and scalable NoSQL database designed for handling large amounts of data.
+- [Cassandra](https://cassandra.apache.org/_/index.html): a distributed, fault-tolerance, highly available and scalable NoSQL database designed for handling large amounts of data.

 ## Table Structure